tristanzickovich/ucr-cs100/textbook/C++/boost/smartpointers.md

 3. They **CAN** be swapped with another scoped pointer: there is a built in swap function that allows you to swap scoped pointers.
 4. They **CAN** be reset: There is also a built in reset function which allows you to reset the pointer to another smart pointer of the same data type, deleting the existing pointer.

-###How to Declare:

-The above code demonstrates declaration of scoped pointers.

-###Quick Notes (see above for visual):

-* Determine where you wish to declare your pointer.
-* Declare the scoped pointer as you would a vector, except with `boost::` prepended, and an argument after in parentheses.
-* The pointer type goes between the angle brackets.
-* The argument inside the parentheses: `new` and then the type of pointer.

 ##Shared Pointer
 ###How It's Managed
 Unlike the scoped pointer, the shared pointer is not deleted when an instance of the pointer goes out of scope.